All of the latest news and insights into the electrical world, from Fastlec.

 Non-Latching RCD Sockets (Sometimes called Active)

-When the power is lost due to earth fault or power cut, the RCD isolates the circuit that it is protecting and remains off until it is manually reset.
+Extra safety - When the power is lost due to an earth fault or power cut, the active or non-latching RCD isolates the circuit that it is protecting and remains off until it is manually reset.
 A must for protecting circuits supplying rotating machinery or some heating apparatus for example.

 Use Non-Latching RCD Sockets For:

 Safety Doesn't Have to be Ugly - Fancy RCD Sockets

 RCD sockets are also available in decorative plate options to compliment your interior design.
 You can even have flat plate rather than standard plate RCD sockets if you're trying to match the rest of your home wiring accessories.
 The usual, comprehensive range of finishes will still be available to you.

 Extra Protection Outside - Waterproof RCD Sockets